 Chain grocery stores have corporate systems they have to follow.
 Locally owned stores, especially places that sell international food, have more freedom to source their produce locally.

 While grocery stores that sell international food will have imported goods, which can be a bit pricier, they are worth it.
 They’ll have different kinds of snacks and ingredients to try out at home.
-I love going into an international grocery store, just to browse around and see what kinds of new flavors I can enjoy.
+I love going into international grocery stores, even if it’s just to browse around and see what kinds of new flavours I can enjoy.

 My Top 3 Go-to International Grocers in Halifax